 Cloudflare (NET) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the web security and content delivery company had gained 11.14% in the past month.
-In that same time, the Computer and Technology sector gained 1.28%, while the S&P 500 lost 0.9%.
+Coming into today, shares of the web security and content delivery company had lost 6.34% in the past month.
+In that same time, the Computer and Technology sector lost 4.96%, while the S&P 500 lost 3.32%.

-Wall Street will be looking for positivity from NET as it approaches its next earnings report date.
-In that report, analysts expect NET to post earnings of -$0.04 per share.
-This would mark a year-over-year decline of 100%.
+Investors will be hoping for strength from NET as it approaches its next earnings release.
+On that day, NET is projected to report earnings of -$0.04 per share, which would represent a year-over-year decline of 100%.
 Our most recent consensus estimate is calling for quarterly revenue of $165.87 million, up 45.3% from the year-ago period.

 Any recent changes to analyst estimates for NET should also be noted by investors.
 Recent revisions tend to reflect the latest near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.47% lower.
-NET is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 1.21% lower.
+NET is currently sporting a Zacks Rank of #4 (Sell).

 The Internet - Software industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 207, which puts it in the bottom 19% of all 250+ industries.
+This group has a Zacks Industry Rank of 211, putting it in the bottom 17% of all 250+ industries.

 Make sure to utilize Zacks.
 Com to follow all of these stock-moving metrics, and more, in the coming trading sessions.